webcomponents-cg/docs-and-guides/docs/articles/using/styling-shadow.md

 The following will happen:

 - The first component will render with only the styles defined in the component code.
 So, a square 48x48 px image and a green text will display;
-- The second component will have both the styles in the component code and the styles from the document itself, but, the styles from the document will have a higher priority.
+- The second component will have both the styles in the component code and the styles from the document itself, but the styles from the document will have a higher priority.
 So, a round 48x48 px image with a purple border and a purple bold text will display.

 // TODO Add an image or demo?